mshuffett/dotfiles/README.markdown

 - make git aliases in git take priority over oh-my-zsh git plugin
 - think about unifying this using a better framework or somehow making everything more integrated
-- fix keyboard shortcuts
+- fix keyboard shortcuts for things like move word in zle
 - integrate updating janus and oh-my-zsh
+- possibly switch to more of a submodules approach
-- add some <leader> conveniences like <leader>q
+- add more python support